The example app we’ll walk you through creating on App Mesh is called

 dj service makes requests to either the

 metal-v1 backends for artist lists:

 jazz-v1backend may return artists such as Miles Davis or Astrud Gilberto.

 metal-v1backend may return artists such as Judas Priest or Megadeth.

 jazz release, we also need to release a new version of

-dj as to point to its new upstream endpoints.
+dj as to point to its new version-specific endpoints.
 It works, but it’s not an optimal configuration to maintain for the long term.

 We’re going to demonstrate how